This post may contain affiliate links, view our disclaimer for details.

 The batter should be very thick.
 You’ll have to spoon it into the pan as it will be too thick to pour.

-- ⅓ cup vegetable oil, 55g
+- ⅓ cup vegetable oil, 60g

-- ¾ cup loosely packed brown sugar, 110g
+- ¾ cup loosely packed light brown sugar, 140g

 - ¼ cup strong brewed coffee, 50g

-- 1 tsp vanilla extract, 3g
+- 1 tsp pure vanilla extract, 3g

-- 1 ½ cup all-purpose flour, 180g
+- 1 ½ cup all-purpose flour, 180g – spooned (not scooped) from the bag and leveled off

-- 1 ½ tsp baking powder, 8 g
+- 1 ½ tsp baking powder, 8g

 - 1 tbsp instant espresso or coffee, 5g